Doctors Note Logo

 Short of Breath?
 Why Your Lungs Struggle & Medically Approved Next Steps

-Shortness of breath often stems from lung disease (asthma, COPD, pneumonia, embolism, fibrosis), heart problems, anxiety, anemia, excess weight or deconditioning, or severe allergies; call emergency services for sudden severe breathlessness, chest pain, blue lips, fainting, high fever, or coughing blood.
+Shortness of breath (dyspnea) has many possible causes, including lung conditions (asthma, COPD, pneumonia, pulmonary embolism, pulmonary fibrosis), heart problems, anxiety, anemia, obesity or deconditioning, and severe allergic reactions.
+Seek emergency care immediately for sudden severe breathlessness, chest pain, bluish lips, fainting, high fever, or coughing up blood.

-There are several factors to consider, and medically approved next steps include tracking symptoms, quitting smoking, improving weight and activity, managing underlying conditions, considering a COPD symptom check, and seeing a doctor for new, worsening, or unexplained dyspnea; see complete details below to guide your next steps.
+Medically approved next steps include tracking your symptoms, quitting smoking, improving weight and physical activity, managing underlying conditions, and consulting a doctor for any new, worsening, or unexplained shortness of breath.

 answer background